Use SNMP Network Discovery to Learn about Devices from Switches

 Configure next-generation firewalls to send SNMP queries to switches and learn about the devices connected to them.

-To identify devices, assess risk, and help next-generation firewalls enforce security policy rules based on Device-ID, IoT Security requires network traffic metadata for analysis.
-Next-generation firewalls extract and log this metadata when they apply security policy rules that have logging enabled.
+To identify devices, assess risk, and help next-generation firewalls enforce Security policy rules based on Device-ID, IoT Security requires network traffic metadata for analysis.
+Palo Alto Networks Next-Generation Firewalls (NGFW) extract and log this metadata when they apply Security policy rules that have logging enabled.
 When the rules also have log forwarding enabled, the firewalls send the logs to the logging service, which then streams the metadata to IoT Security.

-However, depending on where the firewalls are placed, they might not have visibility into all network traffic, resulting in device discovery gaps and lower efficacy in device identification, behavior monitoring, and Device-ID rule enforcement.
+Depending on the firewalls' locations, they might not have visibility into all network traffic.
+Limited visibility can cause device discovery gaps and lower efficacy in device identification, behavior monitoring, and Device-ID rule enforcement.
 To extend visibility further into the network, IoT Security supports several options:

 • Mirror traffic on network switches and use Encapsulated Remote Switched Port Analyzer (ERSPAN) to send mirrored traffic through GRE tunnels to a firewall.
 The firewall inspects the traffic, logs it, and then forwards the logs to the logging service for IoT Security to access.